 I want to make sure that the outdoors are a place that stays around forever and can be continually shared amongst everyone.
 But I’m an advocate of people doing it safely (don’t put someone else’s life in danger doing a dangerous rescue because you weren’t ready for that hike) and in respectful ways.
 In ways that don’t only take from the land but want to give back to it.
 Nature’s cup has to be filled by us in order for it to continue running over into us.

 After hiking over 600 miles in the last 4 years I’ve learned a thing or two.
 More and more people are taking up space in the outdoors here in Colorado than ever before.
 It’s a great thing and even better when everyone does their part to take care of it.
 But it also means that having knowledge of Colorado’s outdoors and being properly prepared for each hike has more of a chance to save someone else’s life than it does yours.

-So the first rule of this here Guide to Hiking in Colorado is take your trash and if you leave waste (your shit) properly.
-There is a way to poop in the outdoors that is best for wildlife and anyone else who wants to also be there.
+So my first rule of this Guide to Hiking in Colorado is to take your trash.
+And if you leave waste (your shit) do it properly.
+There is a way to poop in the wild that is best for wildlife, the environment and your fellow humans.
 Trash also consists of food waste.
 Not a lot of food breaks down quickly and wildlife probably shouldn’t be eating it even if they want it.
-Disturbing natural hunt and gather instincts in wildlife can cause danger to them and even evolutionary changes down the line if it’s done often enough.
+Disturbing natural hunting and gathering instincts in wildlife can cause danger to them and even cause evolutionary changes down the line if it’s done often enough.